SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Hyperparameter selection details

 \section{Hyperparameter selection details}

 We experimented on validation set with different hyperparameters during the development.
 While the final results on test set are computed only for one chosen configuration, the results on validation set might still be of interest for the reader.
-Results of these experiments for the OASIS dataset are shown in Table \ref{appendix-table:hyperparameter_optimization_oasis} and for the LPBA40 dataset in Table \ref{appendix-table:hyperparameter_optimization_lpba40}.
+Results of these experiments for the pre-aligned OASIS dataset are shown in Table \ref{appendix-table:hyperparameter_optimization_oasis}, for the LPBA40 dataset in Table \ref{appendix-table:hyperparameter_optimization_lpba40}, and for the Lung250M-4B dataset in Table \ref{appendix-table:hyperparameter_optimization_lung250m_4b}.

-For the OASIS dataset we experimented with two configurations of number of resolution levels $K$.
-With both of these configurations we tested three different values for the regularization weight $\lambda$.

-For the LPBA40 dataset we experimented with total of 6 configurations of number of resolution levels $K$ and whether to predict an affine transformation, but used the regularization weight value $\lambda = 1.0$ for all of them.

-With the raw OASIS dataset without pre-alignment we used $6$ resolution levels, together with an affine transformation prediction stage before the other deformation updates.
+For the OASIS raw dataset without pre-alignment we used $6$ resolution levels, together with an affine transformation prediction stage before the other deformation updates.
 We omitted the predicted affine transformation from the deformation regularization.
+The same regularization weight was used as for the pre-aligned OASIS dataset.